Overview

 Configuring the LLM Component

-To set up the LLM component for your RAG pipeline:
+To set up the LLM component for your RAG pipeline:- Add the LLM component to your flow

 - Connect the output of your Retrieval component to the input of the LLM component